Antoine Mac Giolla Bhrighde: Background

 Mac Giolla Bhrighde was the eldest son of Frank and Nora MacBride.
 He had two sisters, Marie and Patricia and three brothers, Damian, Lughaidh and Oistín.

 The MacBride family moved from their South Londonderry home to the Knock Road, Belfast, in 1964.
 It was then that Mac Giolla Bhrighde was introduced to physical force republicanism by his maternal grandmother, also called Nora, who was involved in the Irish War of Independence in the 1920s.

 The MacBride family later moved to Killowen Street, which is located in a predominantly loyalist area of east Belfast.
 The family home was subjected to a number of attacks from loyalists.
 The attacks came in the form of window breaking and an attempted bombing but culminated in 1972 with the shooting of Mac Giolla Bhrighde and his father Frank.

 In May 1972, two loyalist gunmen called to the MacBride family's door and Nora MacBride, who was carrying a baby at the time, went to answer the door.
 The men duped Mrs. MacBride into opening the door by stating that they were looking for Frank, a building contractor, and were seeking work.
 When the door was opened the gunmen then saw Frank coming down the narrow hallway to see who was at the door.
 They opened fire shooting Frank in the shoulder, hand and thighs, then Antoine came out from a side room to protect his father and was shot in the leg.
 Frank MacBride was hit by 12 bullets and never recovered from the attack, dying 17 months later.

 Irish Army

 Immediately after the shooting the family moved to Newtownards, County Down, and in the mid-1970s Mac Giolla Bhrighde left Northern Ireland to join the Irish Army in the Republic of Ireland.
-The McBride family then moved again, this time returning to their native County Londonderry.
-Mac Giolla Bhrighde served in the Irish Army for less than a year before being court-martialed for desertion and was dishonourably discharged.
+The MacBride family then moved again, this time returning to their native County Londonderry.
+Mac Giolla Bhrighde served in the Irish Army for less than a year before being court-martialled for desertion and was dishonourably discharged.